-Applicants make an appointment to see Dr. Anthony, coordinator of the undergraduate Special Education program for an interview.
+The Department Chair evaluates applications from students who wish to transfer into the Special Education program from another department or another program.
+Applicants make an appointment to see Dr. Pancsofar, Co-Chair of the Special Education, Language, and Literacy Department for an interview.
 During this interview, the five-year program is explained, and questions are answered.
 The applicant is then asked to complete an application (obtained online or in the Department of Special Education, Language, and Literacy) and submit it by the indicated deadline.
 Applications are evaluated based on current GPA and response to the essay question contained in the application; the latter is also used as a writing sample.

 Some additional clarifying information is noted below:

-2. Students may take SPE 103, SPE 203, SLP, 102, and RAL 225 (i.e. the lower level special education courses) while their application is being considered.
+- Students may take SPE 103, SPE 203, SLP 102, and RAL 225 (i.e. the lower level special education courses) while their application is being considered.
 A minimum grade of B- must be attained in each of these courses before being permitted to take upper-level special education courses.
 In addition, no upper-level special education courses (including SPE 322, generally taken in the second year of the program) can be taken without admission to the program as a Special Education Major.